 If you do purchase your cement from a DIY centre, check the date on the bag.
 Cement, especially those packed in paper sacks only has a shelf-life of six months.
 I have come across cement in some of the national DIY chains that have been a year out of date so buyer beware.
 Out of date material has absorbed moisture from the air and tends to clump, these balls of cement will not break-up during mixing and as a result, your concrete will have voids containing these unmixed balls.
 If you encounter these during the polishing process you will end up with sizable voids in your concrete which will spoil the finish as they will be difficult, if not impossible to fill.

-Typical batch weights for a medium workability concrete are as follows (dry weight):
+Typical batch weights for 1 cubic metre of a medium workability concrete are as follows (dry weight):

 PXR-Max Superplasticiser - 4.0Kgs (A 5.0litre jerry can of PXR-Max weighs about 5.5Kgs)